aaron-grau/curic/javascript/projects/functions_exercises/README.md

 increment it, and display it in `HH:MM:SS` (use 24hr format).

 Make a `Clock` class.
 Calling `new Date()` will give us an object that represents the current system time.
 Because you can only do this once, do it in your `Clock` constructor.
 Don't bother keeping this `Date` object around because you won't need it anymore.
 Just store the hours, minutes, and seconds.
 Look at the [`Date` docs][date-docs] for help here.

-You'll also need to schedule a `#_tick` callback that updates the time and calls `#printTime`.
+You'll also need to schedule a `Clock.prototype._tick` callback that updates the time and calls `printTime` method.
 Don't worry about padding zeroes in the format.
 Just focus on the basic logic and functionality.

 ```javascript
 function Clock () {